 We have a certain artist in mind.
 Can we recommend or select the artist for our Mini Mural?

 Yes!
 Sponsors do have the ability to recommend, review, and approve the artist and artwork for the project that they sponsor.
-As part of our project management protocol, artists are required to join our Artist Registry.
+As part of our project management protocol, artists are required to apply for our Artist Registry.
 We will provide you with that list, upon request.
 Only artists accepted to the Mini Murals Artist Registry may be considered for a Mini Mural commission.

 If the artist is not already a part of the program, please ask the artist to visit the ARTISTS page at MiniMurals.org for step-by-step directions on how to apply.
 Please encourage any artist you have in mind to get their Registry application submitted ASAP.
 Applications may be submitted any time.
 They are reviewed by our selection panel in batches, every few months.
 The Artist will be notified as soon as a decision is made.